GrahamOrmond/asp.net-core-reference/WebApiReference/README.md

 ### PUT Method
 `PutTodoItem` is similar to `PostTodoItem`, except it uses HTTP PUT.
 The response is [204 (No Content)](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html).
 According to the HTTP specification, a PUT request requires the client to send the entire updated entity, not just the changes.
 To support partial updates, use [HTTP PATCH](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.httppatchattribute).

+## Prevent over-posting

+Currently the sample app exposes the entire `TodoItem` object.
+Production apps typically limit the data that's input and returned using a subset of the model.
+There are multiple reasons behind this and security is a major one.
+The subset of a model is usually referred to as a Data Transfer Object (DTO), input model, or view model.
+DTO is used in this article.

+A DTO may be used to:

+- Prevent over-posting.
+- Hide properties that clients are not supposed to view.
+- Omit some properties in order to reduce payload size.
+- Flatten object graphs that contain nested objects.
+Flattened object graphs can be more convenient for clients.